MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

 [!INCLUDE [product-name](../includes/product-name.md)] notebook now supports interacting with Lakehouse closely; you can easily add a new or existing Lakehouse from the Lakehouse explorer.

 You can navigate to different Lakehouses in the Lakehouse explorer and set one Lakehouse as the default by pinning it.
-It will then be mounted to the runtime working directory and you can read/write to the default Lakehouse using a local path.
+It will then be mounted to the runtime working directory and you can read or write to the default Lakehouse using a local path.

 :::image type="content" source="media\how-to-use-notebook\pin-default-lakehouse.png" alt-text="Screenshot showing where to pin a default Lakehouse." lightbox="media\how-to-use-notebook\pin-default-lakehouse.png":::